Table of Contents [+/-]

 information, then rebuild the code by issuing a

-How to create a connection, insert data into MySQL and handle exceptions.
+How to create a connection, insert data, and handle exceptions.

-How to obtain metadata associated with a connection object, for example, a list of tables, databases, MySQL version, connector version.
+How to obtain metadata associated with a connection object, such as a list of tables or databases, the MySQL version, or the connector version.

-How to activate and deactivate the MySQL Connector/C++ debug protocol.
+How to activate and deactivate the Connector/C++ debug protocol.

 A closer look at the exceptions thrown by the connector and how to fetch error information.

-How to run Prepared Statements including an example how to handle SQL statements that cannot be prepared by the MySQL Server.
+How to execute Prepared Statements, including an example showing how to handle SQL statements that cannot be prepared by the MySQL Server.

 How to use a cursor to fetch data and iterate over a result set.

-How to obtain metadata associated with a result set, for example, number of columns and column types.
+How to obtain metadata associated with a result set, such as the number of columns and column types.